aleju/imgaug/changelogs/master/changed/20200115_changed_defaults.md

 # Better default values #582

-**[breaking]** Most augmenters had previously default values that made them equivalent to identify functions.
+**[breaking]** Most augmenters had previously default values that made them equivalent to identity functions.
 Users had to explicitly change the defaults to proper values in order to "activate" augmentations.
 To simplify the usage of the library, the default values of most augmenters were changed to medium-strength